mohammedqedan/pingpong/README.md

 # Ping Pong

-#### A program that allows users to input a word and determine its raw pingpong, assuming no special tiles.
-3/6/19
+#### A program that allows users to input a number and determine if it is ping, pong or pingpong , assuming nothing too long.
+3/8/19

 #### By **Mohammed Qedan**